-appearance 150 Commonly Misspelt Words These words are those which
+150 Commonly Misspelt Words

+appearance These words are those which

 argument research has shown children of this

-August age struggle with most.
-There are bound be some in this list which your
+5 age struggle with most.
+There are

+August bound be some in this list which your

 awkward child struggles with.

 beautiful

 because

+1 • •

 beginning

 believe

-bicycle We ask children to learn the words
+We ask children to learn the words

+bicycle we ush children to reach the words

+I waa a which a fawa that is a sub-a to state the

+Duitain properly before taking on a test to

 Britain properly before taking on a test to re-enforce learning.

+Britain

+Britain I PROMISE

-I PROMISE . h .
+) I PROMISE

+)

-I PROMISE I know all these 10 words.
-Signed:
+I PROMISE Know all these 10 words.

+I PROMISE [know all these